e2nIEE/pandapower/README.rst

 A paper describing pandapower has been accepted for publication in IEEE Transaction on Power Systems.
 A preprint of this paper is available on `arxiv <https://arxiv.org/abs/1709.06743>`_ Please acknowledge the usage of pandapower by citing the Paper as follows:

-**L.** Thurner, A. Scheidler, Schäfer et al., “pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems,” IEEE Transaction on Power Systems (to be published), 2018.
+**L.** Thurner, A. Scheidler, Schäfer, F. et al., “pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems,” IEEE Transaction on Power Systems (to be published), 2018.

 You can use the following BibTex entry: ::